 - 1. Minimum of 66 total semester credit hours as outlined - 2.
-Grade of C or higher in all IT core courses - 3.
+Grade of C or higher in all core courses - 3.
 Cumulative grade-point average of 2.0 or higher - 4.
-Complete Book of Mormon I or II, plus 6 additional credits of religion
+Complete 2 cornerstone religion courses, plus 4 additional credits of religion